yunify/qingcloud-sdk-java/README.md

 <dependencies>
 ```

+> We're working on publishing the SDK to central maven repository, and we'll update installation readme once done.

 ### Usage

 Now you are ready to code.
 You can read the detailed guides in the list below to have a clear understanding.